4GeeksAcademy/blog/blog/is-python-hard-to-learn.us.md

 author: "4GeeksAcademy"
 excerpt: "Master Python for web, data, and ML.
 Its versatility and demand promise lucrative careers.
 Learn effectively. 🐍💡"
 template: "post"
 title:  "Is Python Hard to Learn?
-Unraveling the Simplicity of Python Programming"
+Understanding the Basics of Python Programming"

 ---